 A bike ride could take you around the nearby villages following local foot paths and tracks exploring the city’s beauty.
 This activity can be organized by the tour operator.

-For those interested in fishing the tour operator can arrange for a day at the lake sport fishing where you can catch the tilapia, Nile perch, lung fish and even choose to take your catch back to your place of residence and have it prepared for you.
+For those interested in fishing the tour operator can arrange for a day at the lake where you can catch the tilapia, Nile perch, lung fish and even choose to take your catch back to your place of residence and have it prepared for you.

 Visit Kyabazinga royal palace

 The kingdom of Busoga is one of Uganda’s most respected and much organized kingdoms in Uganda, located a few kilometers along Jinja-Kamuli.
 The kyabazinga palace (also known as the Budhumbula Palace) was the residence of former Kyabazinga “Nadiope William Wilberforce” who died in 1976.
 The shrine has the graves of the royal members and is enriched with the Busoga culture and history.
 Visit the palace gardens and learn more about the tribe.